top of page

 Yucatan Symphony Orchestra

-The elegant Teatro Jose Peon Contreras (Calle 60, near Calle 57, 1.6km from Casa Loltún), built over one hundred years ago between 1900 and 1908, is a worthwhile visit, even if you only want to have a look around.
+The elegant Teatro Jose Peon Contreras (Calle 60, near Calle 57), built over one hundred years ago between 1900 and 1908, is a worthwhile visit, even if you only want to have a look around.

-Typically, the Yucatan Symphony Orchestra performs at the theatre on most (not all) Fridays at 9:00 pm (and Sundays at Noon).
-At this time performances have been paused while restorations are in at the teatro and are still being at the same time at Palacio de la Musica (Calle 58x59).
+Typically, the Yucatan Symphony Orchestra performs at the theatre on most (not all) Fridays at 9:00 pm (and Sundays at noon).
+At this time performances have been paused while restorations are in at the teatro and are still being at the same time at Museo Palacio de la Musica (Calle 58x59).
+Ticket prices vary depending on seat category and event.
+Tickets can be purchased online through the orchestra’s official website.

-The Catedral de San Ildefonso (Plaza Grande, Calle 60 s/n, 1.9km from Casa Loltún) is the oldest cathedral on the mainland of the Americas.
-Every Friday, 7:30 pm, there is a video mapping on the exterior of the cathedral.
+The Catedral de San Ildefonso (Plaza Grande, Calle 60 s/n) is the oldest cathedral on the mainland of the Americas.
+Every Friday, there is a video mapping on the exterior of the cathedral.
 The light show is the main cultural event of the Friday evenings in Mérida.
 During this event - known as "Sacred Stones" - the Cathedral is lit up with images and animations about Yucatán's history.

 Fiestas on Calle 60

-While on Sundays Paseo de Montejo is closed to traffic (for biciruta Mérida), on Fridays Calle 60 is often closed to traffic for fiestas, so you can also take a relaxing stroll along the shopping street.
+While on Sundays Paseo de Montejo and other streets are closed to traffic for La Biciruta Mérida, on Fridays Calle 60 is often closed to traffic for fiestas, so you can also take a relaxing stroll along the shopping street.

 Teatro Jose Peon Contreras